 - Help him or her understand the consequences of his actions online.
 Every action such as commenting on posts, updating his or her status, uploading pictures, stays online.
 They should also enable the privacy option.

 This isn’t to say that all social media is completely evil.
 It allows people to connect to each other and helps businesses advertise their products in a more effective way.
-However, for young teens, it’s important to keep things in perspective and limit time on social media as much as possible.
+However, for teens, it’s important to keep things in perspective.
+They need to limit time on social media as much as possible.